-As my Mother-in-law has been famous for saying: “Every last year…the better”.
-It seems every year provides us with more challenges to grow our favorite vegetable.
+As my Mother-in-law takes ownership for saying: “Every last year…the better”.
+It seems every year provides us with more challenges to grow our favorite vegetables.
 We can’t solve them all, but we can try to offer tomato varieties that will function…literally thrive in adversity like a shorter growing season and even cooler than normal “chilly” weather.
-Seed maybe be available for some varieties.
-Check out our 2013 Excess Tomato Seed Listing.
+Some here might even fit in pots!

 - Cold Set – came out of the Ontario Agricultural College in Guelph, Ontario.
 Was introduced in 1961.
 It has been trialed in both the Peace River district (Northern Alberta) and Texas.
 Plants are capable of setting fruit in both…extreme heat AND cold.
 Fruits are red, medium-sized and globe-like.
 Could possibly be sown directly into the garden and still finish here in “Siberia”, Manitoba!
 Determinate 58 days